mikefarah/yq/mkdocs/convert.md

 ### Yaml to Json
 To convert output to json, use the --tojson (or -j) flag.
-This can be used with any command.
+This can only be used with the read command.

 Given a sample.yaml file of:
 ```yaml